 C406.2.2.1 H01 HVAC Performance (TSPR).
-H01 energy credits shall be achievedearned forwhere systems are permitted allowed to use Section C409 C403.1.3, HVAC total system performance ratio, and where the proposed TSPR exceeds the minimum TSPR requirement by 5 percent or more.
-If improvement is greater than 5 percent, base energy credits from Table C406.2(1) through C406.2(9) are permitted to be prorated up to a 20 percent improvement determine H01 earned credits using Equation 4-14.
-Energy credits for H01 mayshall not be combined with energy credits from HVAC measures H02, H03 and or H05.
+H01 energy credits shall be achieved for systems allowed to use Section C403.1.3, HVAC total system performance ratio, where the proposed TSPR exceeds the minimum TSPR requirement by 5 percent.
+If improvement is greater, base energy credits from Table C406.2(1) through C406.2(9) are permitted to be prorated up to a 20 percent improvement using Equation 4-17.
+Energy credits for H01 may not becombined with energy credits from HVAC measures H02, H03 and H05.